Producer responsibility for packaging

 • Largest global network of experts under one roof in producer responsibility

-• One contact person across countries for all your producer responsibilities (WEEE, batteries, packaging, SUP, fishing gear, textiles)
+• One contact person across countries for all your producer responsibilities possible (WEEE, batteries, packaging, SUP, fishing gear, textiles)

 • Large scale, which ensures efficiency in administrative and practical waste treatment, where the recycling rate is high and as much product and packaging as possible is reused.